 Loneliness can be explored and new understandings and insights tend to emerge.
 We might change our perceptions of loneliness and understand it in a fresh way.

-As clients and counsellors we can work with loneliness together in a thrapeutic way.
-There are also steps that we can take for ourselves.
+We can work with loneliness in a thrapeutic way and perhaps there are also steps that we can take for ourselves

-I recognise that when we are in an emotionally low place taking some sort of action tends to be extremely difficult.
+When we are in an emotionally low place taking some sort of action may be extremely difficult.
 Self-care can be a gentle start. the decision to consider our needs and then do something for our own benefit indicates that we are important and deserving of nurturing attention.
 This can increase our confidence and sense of worth.

 If we are able to involve ourselves in activities that boost our physical and emotional health, we are likely to have more energy and enthusiasm for social engagement.

 Joining voluntary projects can be a way of connecting with others and alleviating both our and their loneliness.